aladicf/job-hunt-production/README.md

 App is deployed on the Europe/Frankfurt server, which may cause some add-on time for requests outside Europe.

+Automated monitors to optimize and reduce cold starts.

 With following pages:

 Landing page.